ju-dmp2022/cicd_pipeline_exercise/README.md

 - **`--strict-markers`**: This option enforces strict handling of custom markers in your test suite.
 If a marker is used in your tests but is not registered in your `pytest` configuration (e.g., `pytest.ini` or `conftest.py`), `pytest` will raise an error.
 This helps maintain consistency and prevents typos or misconfigurations from slipping through in the CI/CD pipeline.

+**Code Coverage**
+´´´´cmd
+python -m pytest --cov
+´´´
+- **`--code-coverage`**: the other one way with "pytest" as start does not work for my machine and as a windows 10 and above user i recommend using this.